arc-bphc/arc-iot/arc-iot.md

 ##### Defusing Bombs

 * Moving an Armed bomb: -50 points and the bomb cannot be defused again
-* Scanning two tags consecutively for a Type-1 bomb: -10 points
+* Scanning two tags consecutively: -10 points

 ## Rules and Guidelines